yasirkula/UnityNativeGallery/README.md

 Make sure that you've set the **Write Permission** to **External (SDCard)** in *Player Settings*.

+- **Saving image/video doesn't work properly**

+Make sure that the *filename* parameter of the Save function includes the file's extension, as well

 ## How To

 ### A. Saving Media To Gallery/Photos

 `NativeGallery.SaveImageToGallery( byte[] mediaBytes, string album, string filename, MediaSaveCallback callback = null )`: use this function if you have the raw bytes of the image.
 - On Android, your images are saved at **DCIM/album/filename**.
-On iOS, the image will be saved in the corresponding album
+On iOS, the image will be saved in the corresponding album.
+Make sure that the *filename* parameter includes the file's extension, as well
 - **MediaSaveCallback** takes a string parameter which stores an error string if something goes wrong while saving the image/video, or *null* if it is saved successfully.
 This parameter is optional

 **IMPORTANT:** NativeGallery will never overwrite existing media on the Gallery.
 If there is a name conflict, NativeGallery will ensure a unique filename.
-So don't put `{0}` in filename anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).
+So don't put `{0}` in *filename* anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).

 `NativeGallery.SaveImageToGallery( string existingMediaPath, string album, string filename, MediaSaveCallback callback = null )`: use this function if the image is already saved on disk.
 Enter the file's path to **existingMediaPath**.